-- The list is sorted alphabetically by saveset name.
-You can sort the list by a different column or reverse the sort order by clicking the column heading.
-The arrowhead next to the column name indicates the sort order. - You can use one or more filters to display specific savesets on this page.
-You can also search for a data item in savesets and view the media list for a saveset.
-For more information about the additional features, see Using additional features available on the Choose Saveset page. - When you select a saveset, the following details are displayed in the Saveset Information area: Job ID, Job Title, name of the NetVault Backup Server, name of the client from which the data was backed up, plug-in used to create the saveset, saveset creation date and time, saveset retirement setting, whether Incremental Backup or not, whether Archive or not, and saveset size. - 3 On the Create Selection Set page, select the files and directories that you want to restore. - NOTE: For a regular Incremental or Differential Backup, the selection tree displays all files that were included in the backup sequence (the initial Full Backup and subsequent Incremental or Differential Backups), but for a Dump Type Incremental or Differential Backup, the plug-in only displays those files that were backed up in the selected saveset. - 4 Select the file or directory that you want to restore, and in the Actions list, click Rename. - 5 In the Relocate box, type the network share path. - O NOTE: If you do not perform steps 4 and 5, the data is restored to the NetVault Backup Client and not to the shared folder on the virtual machine.

-6 Click Edit Plugin Options, and configure the following settings.
+When you select a saveset, the following details are displayed in the Saveset Information area: Job ID, job title, tag, server name, client name, plug-in name, saveset date and time, retirement setting, Incremental Backup or not, archive or not, and saveset size.

+- 4 On the Create Selection Set page, select the files and directories that you want to restore. - NOTE: For a regular Incremental or Differential Backup, the selection tree displays all files that were included in the backup sequence (the initial Full Backup and subsequent Incremental or Differential Backups), but for a Dump Type Incremental or Differential Backup, the plug-in only displays those files that were backed up in the selected saveset. - 5 Select the file or directory that you want to restore, and in the Actions list, click Rename. - 6 In the Relocate box, type the network share path. - O NOTE: If you do not perform Step 5 and Step 6, the data is restored to the NetVault Backup Client and not to the shared folder on the virtual machine. - 7 Click Edit Plugin Options, and configure the following settings.

-Table 1.
+Table 3.
 Plug-in for FileSystem restore options

 Option Description Overwrite Newer Files By default, the plug-in overwrites existing files on the restore destination with the backed-up version in the saveset.
 If you do not want to overwrite the existing files, clear this check box.
 Reset File Timestamps By default, timestamps for restored files are reset to what is recorded in the backup saveset.
 To restore the files with current timestamp, clear the check box.
 Reset Directory Timestamps By default, directories are restored with current timestamp.
 To reset the timestamp to what is recorded in the saveset, select this check box.
 To use this option, you must also select the Reset File Timestamps check box.
 Restore Files Modified During Backup To restore the files that were marked "in flux" during backup, select this check box.

+Table 3.
+Plug-in for FileSystem restore options

-Path to Restore Log To generate a restore log file, type the filename.
+Option Description Path to Restore Log To generate a restore log file, type the filename.
 The log file provides a list of files that are selected for a restore.
 The files that are restored successfully are marked with an "o" and the others are marked with an "x."
 If you specify an existing filename, the plug-in overwrites the file.
 The log file is created in CSV file format, and includes details such as file size, date modified, and file type.
 Exclusion List Path To use an exclusion list, type the full path to the file.
 For more information about exclusion lists, see the Dell NetVault Backup Plug-in for FileSystem User's Guide .